blopezbernardo/CarND-LaneLines-P1/writeup_Blanca_Lopez_P1.md

 A possible improvement would be to narrow even more the region of interest but that would not be feasible because drivers dont drive in the middle of the road exactly, they can change lanes, etc.

-Another potential improvement could be to compare both lines and stablish that the slope cannot be very different between them.
-Or compare previous frame and stablish the maximum increment between them (they shouldn't be very diffirent between each other).
+Another potential improvement could be to compare both slopes in the lines and stablish that the slope cannot be very different between them.
+In that same direction, we could compare previous frame and stablish the maximum increment between the lines: the frames shouldn't be very different between each other, so we should expect the small differences in the lines.